lake-wg/authz/draft-selander-ace-ake-authz.md

 #### Processing in V

 V receives the voucher response from W over the secure connection.
-If the received G_X does not match the value of the nonce associated to the secure connection, the protocol SHALL be discontinued.
+If the received session identifier does not match the session identifier H(message_1) associated to the secure connection, the protocol SHALL be discontinued.

 # REST Interface at W